visualopsholdings/tinylogo/README.md

 25 May 2023
 - Broke compiler out into seperate class hopefully not needed.
 Also added code to allow strings and code to be in FLASH memory.
+26 May 2023
+- Eliminate a whole lot of the buffers to free memory up.